sourcegraph/handbook/content/departments/engineering/teams/security/tooling/trivy.md

-# Trivy container vulnerability scanning
+# Container vulnerability scanning

-[Trivy](https://github.com/aquasecurity/trivy) is a container image scanner.
+We use [Trivy](https://github.com/aquasecurity/trivy) to scan our container images for security vulnerabilities.
 It breaks down a container image into components and alerts on components with CVEs.
 We scan our container images for Critical and High severity CVEs.

 We currently run Trivy in two ways: